anodyne/blade-tabler-icons/README.md

 Blade Tabler Icons uses Blade Icons under the hood.
 Please refer to [the Blade Icons readme](https://github.com/blade-ui-kit/blade-icons) for additional functionality.

+### Enum

+Blade Tabler Icons includes an enum that maps every icon to an enum case.
+This allows for easily referencing specific icons from PHP.
+This is also helpful when using Tabler with a system like [Filament](https://filamentphp.com/) for referencing icons throughout panels.

+In order to use the enum, you must be running version 3.34.1 of this package.

 ## Changelog

 Check out the [CHANGELOG](CHANGELOG.md) in this repository for all the recent changes.